JonasUrn/RocketHackaton/README.md

 - Each small task has its own branch!

 ## Installation & Setup
-To get started with HomeIntel, follow these steps:
+To get started with Rocket Hackathon, follow these steps:

 ### Clone the Repository
 ```sh